Lieuwe van Gogh

 Lieuwe van Gogh (born 26 August 1991) is a Dutch painter.
 He had his first solo exposition in June 2022, opened by cultural historian and State Secretary of Culture and Media Gunay Uslu.

 Life and career

-Lieuwe van Gogh was born in Amsterdam, the son of Theo van Gogh and Heleen Hartmans.
-His father's great-grandfather Theo van Gogh was the brother of Vincent van Gogh.
+Lieuwe van Gogh was born in Amsterdam to film director Theodoor “Theo” van Gogh and Heleen Hartmans.
+Van Gogh’s great-great-grandfather, Theo van Gogh, was an art dealer and the brother of painter Vincent van Gogh.

-At school Lieuwe preferred to draw rather than play soccer, starting with dragons.
+In school, van Gogh preferred drawing to playing soccer, and particularly enjoyed drawing dragons.